ant-design/ant-design/docs/spec/illustration.en-US.md

 <img class="preview-img no-padding" align="right" src="https://gw.alipayobjects.com/mdn/rms_08e378/afts/img/A*0Dv9Rrp7GtMAAAAAAAAAAAAAARQnAQ" />

 Through research, we discovered blue and white accounts for a large proportion among enterprise products.
-We chose Geek Blue as our primary color for its technological, exploration and focused vibes.
+We chose Deep Blue as our primary color for its technological, exploration and focused vibes.

 <br />